“Dedicated to Continued Learning, Growth, and Achievement in Health Care Practice”

 - Provide society with a mechanism to ascertain the appropriate education, skills, knowledge and experience required by case managers who have achieved Fellow status in the Academy.

-- Establish quality standards and requirements for re-fellowship of its credentialed members, attesting to ongoing education and skill attainment in the practice specialty case management.
+- Establish quality standards and requirements for re-fellowship of its credentialed members, attesting to ongoing education and skill attainment in the practice specialty of health care case management and disease management.

 - Provide a comprehensive program of approvals for continuing education, seminars, offerings, independent study, and other related educational activities, to ensure high quality standards are met and that such programs are of value to professional case managers.